gchq/sleeper/docs/16-roadmap.md

 This section documents some of the planned functionality and improvements:

 - Query optimisation:
-    - Separate the query lambda into two.
-The first will be the query planner that needs to know the information from the state store.
-The second executes the subqueries.
-This second lambda does not need to know any information from the state store and so should be able to start up quickly.
-By splitting the query functionality into two lambdas we can reduce the number of calls to the statestore.
     - Add an option for the system to automatically keep the lambdas warm by periodically calling them with dummy queries.
     - Optimise the start-up time of the lambdas, see https://docs.aws.amazon.com/lambda/latest/dg/snapstart.html